Uniswap/docs/docs/sdk/web3-react/guides/01-connect-wallet.md

 ## Next Steps

-Now that you're familiar with connecting and disconnecting from an `InjectedConnector`, consider checking out our [next guide](./02-connectors.md) on connecting and disconnecting from all the different types of connectors that web3-react supports.
+Now that we have gone through connecting and disconnecting from an `InjectedConnector`, we will learn how to [connect and disconnect]1G(./02-connectors.md) from all the different types of connectors that `web3-react` supports.